The Giver Gods

 Fable stared up at the ceiling fan with a bored expression.
 His chair was standing on its back two legs while he balanced his own on the table in front of him.
 He put his cigarette in his mouth while closing his eyes.

 His face was pale and his eyes were red.
 His crimson hair stuck out of the back of his head in layered spikes and fell as normal strands in his face.
 He had too many piercings in his eyebrows and black polish coating his nails.
 His dark pants were tucked into his combat boots that came up just below his knees.
 At his hips were two sheaths holding swords that he just recently got done using.

 Fable was the badass I had yet to be.
 He was me in a certain sense.
 People who knew us would often refer to him as my doppelgänger.
 The average person had a hard time seeing him, but he was still there causing havoc regardless.

-I coughed into my fist.
-I disliked his drug habits.
-Though we often took two forms, whatever he did to his body happened to mine.
+I disliked his drug use because I could feel the effects in my own body as well.
+Though we often took two forms, whatever he did to his physical self happened to mine.
 Vise versa.
-So if his aim were lung cancer, then I would have to face the cancer along with him.
-It somehow didn't sound appealing to me.
+So if his aim was lung cancer, then I would have to face the cancer along with him.
+Regardless of the calming nicotine, it still wasn't appealing to me.

-"I don't like the jobs where I have to kill people.
-I don't want to use my abilities for things like this."
+"I don't like the jobs where I have to kill people," I answered in all honesty.

-"You should leave all the killing to me from now on then."
-He returned his gaze to the fan with smoke blowing out of his nose.
-"I've got your back, Aarei," he said calmly.
+"You should leave all the killing to me from now on then," he said casually.
+"I've got your back, Aarei."